Editor’s Note: This post was updated on September 10, 2020, for accuracy and comprehensiveness. It was originally

 But with the explosion in popularity of fitness trackers and step counters, it is easy to step count.
-Step counting has become so popular that there is even an unofficial benchmark of 10,000 steps a day.
-Some wearables have even gone as far as to call 10,000 daily steps the “magical number.”
+Step counting has become so popular that there is even an unofficial benchmark of 10,000 steps per day.
+Some fitness trackers have even called 10,000 daily steps the “magical number.”

-It’s been claimed that individuals can lose a pound of fat a week just by taking 10,000 steps a day because of the potential to burn 3,500 calories from walking.
+Some claim that individuals can lose a pound of fat a week just by taking 10,000 steps a day because of the potential to burn 3,500 calories from walking.
 As a general rule of thumb, a pound of fat contains around 3,500 calories.
-If you create an average caloric deficit of 500 calories over a 7-day period, that’s equal to 3,500 calories: good for a pound of weight loss per week.
+If you create an average caloric deficit of 500 calories over 7 days, that’s equal to 3,500 calories—good for a pound of weight loss per week.

-Unfortunately, that 10,000/day = 3,500 calories/week calculation is based on estimations of a specific body type, so this may not apply to you.
+Unfortunately, that calculation of ‘10,000 steps a day = 3,500 calories burned a week’ uses a specific body type, so this may not apply to you.

 To understand why, let’s break this claim down.

 But if you are lighter or heavier, you will burn less/more calories while taking the same number of steps or walking the same distance.

 If you were 120-pounds, in that same mile you would only burn 60 calories.
 Calculate that over a week and that only becomes 2,100 calories, meaning that you are 1,400 calories short of reaching that 3,500 calorie goal.

 How Far is 10,000 Steps: Walking Speed and Distance

 Before you decide to put in the distance and time, do not forget about speed.
-Even if you happen to be at that 180-pound range, the calories you burn from walking depend on the intensity, or speed, of your walk.
+Even if you are at that 180-pound range, the calories you burn from walking depend on the intensity, or speed, of your walk.
 The average walking speed is about 3 miles per hour and according to the Mayo Clinic, the number of calories you’ll burn depends on your walking speed.

 For a 180-pound person, a leisurely 30-minute walk at 2 mph yields a burn of 102 calories, but walk at a more moderate intensity (3.5 mph) in the same 30-minute walk and the calorie burn increases by 54% to 157 calories.